|

 Playing CBT is a therapy game designed for use in individual therapy and group sessions by therapists, counselors and educators.

-This is an activity that we shared in our conversation cubes blog post.
+We shared this fun game in our Conversation Cubes blog post.
 It will facilitate conversations about self-esteem and help kids think more positively about themselves.

 Let’s roll the self-esteem question dice!